 Combine your photographs with a written inventory of lost or damaged property.
 This inventory should include:

 -Replacement cost of the item (which is the price it would cost to replace the item today, not what you paid for the item 10 years ago), and the item’s real cash value (the value of the item at the time of the loss)

 The more detailed you are with photographs and inventory, the better off you’ll be.

 Find Temporary Housing To Live In

 Water damage can be nasty.
-It can lead to mold problems and structural issues.
+It can lead to contaminants, bacteria, mold problems and structural issues.
 If your home’s safety and security are compromised, then you may need to find temporary housing.

 Consider Hiring ClaimsMate To Get Past Red Tape

-If your home has suffered serious water damage – like over $10,000 in damages – then a public adjuster may be worth the price.
+If your home has suffered serious water damage – like over $10,000 in damages – then a public adjuster may be a great option to get professional assistance with your insurance claim.
 A public adjuster is a licensed professional who represents homeowners and business owners like you – not the insurance company.

 In short, ClaimsMate knows the insurance industry comprehensively and will put that knowledge to work on your behalf.
 This can be the difference between having your water damage insurance claim fully covered – or missing out on tens of thousands’ of dollars in compensation legally owed to you.